8.6.1 Creating Text Labels

 For more information on custom formatting of text labels, see Origin Formats.

-For more information on custom formatting of numeric data in the worksheet, see Custom Numeric Formats.
+For more information on custom formatting of numeric data, see Custom Numeric Formats.

 Using the Symbol Map to add special characters to your labels